 - Endometrial hyperplasia

-If you’re concerned about abnormal vaginal bleeding, please make an appointment with us so we can perform a full evaluation and workup.
+If you’re concerned about abnormal vaginal bleeding, please make an appointment with us, your women’s health care specialist, so we can perform a full evaluation and workup.
 If you can, keep a log of the dates that you begin and stop bleeding, and record whether the bleeding was light, medium, or heavy, and as well as any other symptoms you may have.

-Abnormal vaginal bleeding can have a wide range of possible causes.
+Causes of abnormal vaginal bleeding vary widely.
+Again, keep a diary of your menstrual flow for discussion with your doctor.
 At your appointment, we’ll perform a pelvic exam and ultrasound.
 We may ask that you take a blood test and/or a pregnancy test.
 Some other tests can help with diagnosis as well.
 Depending on the results of your exam and blood test, we may want to get a better idea of what’s going on in your uterus by using:

 - Sonohysterography – A procedure in which an ultrasound is performed after the uterus is filled with fluid.

 - Hysteroscopy – a long, thin device with a light and camera at the end is inserted through the cervix to view the inside of the uterine cavity.